+Figure 18 – Code for suspension

 2.4.4 State8.1 - Unsuccessful completion of submission

 Where not enough submissions were collected during the EoI period, the pre-qualification phase will end unsuccessfully, with no future actions by the CA. The procurement initiation shall be moved to a phase of preparation of a negative award notice.